alvatar/sphere-core/README.md

 * Assert
 * Match
 * Lightweight testing framework (SRFI-78)
-* Sake and Spheres programs
+* Ssake and Sspheres programs

 A great extension of Core's functionality can be found in [Energy](https://github.com/alvatar/sphere-energy)